sh4shgit/Projects/README.md

 Dataset: IMDB movie reviews dataset.

 **Other than the aforementioned ideas domain members are free to come up with their own projects which they had been doing or want to do in future.**

+**WEB DEV:**

+**1.Personal Portfolio**

+Description: Make your own portfolio without any copy paste must have a good ui, it has to be a complete portfolio website

+**2.Blog post website**

+Description: Blog posting website with a backend

+**3.E-com**

+Description: E-com website that will contain everything that an e-com site need to have (example : wishlist, payment gateway etc)

+Requirements : Must be hosted (on github pages or vercel), have a good ui, responsive, js to be used (preffered React), no pull stack dev will be accepted (no copy pasting of code or youtube)
+Note this is not a grp work and the deadline is same as mentioned above.